 - ITSCI – OECD Alignment Assessment

-- BSP – Independent third-party assessment against the OECD Due Diligence Guidance conducted by BSR (BSP is now in the process of commissioning a third-party OECD alignment reassessment utilizing the OECD Alignment Assessment Tool and Methodology to be completed before the end of 2019 and to be reviewed by RMI in early 2020)
+- BSP – Independent third-party assessment against the OECD Due Diligence Guidance conducted by BSR (BSP is currently undergoing a third-party OECD alignment reassessment utilizing the OECD Alignment Assessment Tool and Methodology, which will be reviewed by the RMI upon completion in 2020)

 The RMI is now in the process of communicating the new recognition requirements and on-boarding existing recognized mechanisms/programs.